This site uses affiliate links and I may earn a commission at no extra cost to you.

 process showing measured out sauces alongside skillet with baby bok choy

-Step 3: Pour oil in a skillet or a wok over high heat.
-Sautee garlic until it becomes fragrant.
-Add bok choy and cook until just beginning to brown.
-Add the soy sauce and mushroom sauce.
-Stir to coat the veggies entirely.
+Step 3: Next, pour oil in a skillet or a wok over high heat.
+Then, saute garlic until it becomes fragrant.
+Next, add bok choy and cook until just beginning to brown.

-Is it okay to eat baby Bok choy raw?
+Is it okay to eat baby bok choy raw?

 Yes, you certainly can.
 They have a lettuce-like texture with a crunch from the center.
 Just make sure to thoroughly clean them.

-How do you determine when Bok choy is cooked?
+How do you determine when bok choy is cooked?

 When you can easily pierce the core with a fork, you know it’s done.
 A bit of resistance is fine if you want them crunchy.